elastic/search-ui/packages/react-search-ui/README.md

 ### ErrorBoundary

 Use this to handle unexpected errors.
-Any content passed to this component will be shown unless an unexpected Error is thrown. it will then replaced with an error message.
+Any content passed to this Component will be shown unless an unexpected Error is thrown. it will then replaced with an error message.